liferay/liferay-docs/discover/portal/articles/130-forms/02-managing-form-entries.markdown

     ![Figure 1: You can view the entries right in the Forms application. ](../../images/forms-view-entries.png)

-3. What if you  have a lot of form fields and you can't see all of the data for each entry in the search container?
+3. What if you  have a lot of form fields and you can't see all the data for each entry in the search container?
 Just click the *Actions* (![Actions](../../images/icon-actions.png)) button for the entry and select *View*.
 You'll be able to see all the specifics for that form entry.